p3LZ3r/kontist-eur-report-generator/.taskmaster/docs/PRD.md

   3. User selects their Kontist or Holvi transaction CSV from their local machine.
   4. The application displays a brief loading indicator while processing.
   5. The final EÜR report is displayed on the same page.
+  6. **NEW:** When user clicks on ELSTER export button or information icon, a payment modal appears with Polar.sh integration.
+  7. **NEW:** User can choose to make a voluntary payment or skip and continue for free.
+  8. **NEW:** If payment is completed, user receives confirmation and access continues normally.
+  9. **NEW:** In the export view, a subtle CTA allows users to make a contribution if they change their mind.
-  6. User opens the ELSTER portal in another tab and copies the values from the application into the corresponding fields.
+  10. User opens the ELSTER portal in another tab and copies the values from the application into the corresponding fields.
 - **UI/UX Considerations:** The design must be minimal, clean, and highly intuitive.
 The entire user journey should exist on a single page.
 There should be no unnecessary steps, configurations, or distractions from the core workflow.

 # Technical Architecture